bghira/SimpleTuner/TUTORIAL.md

 - You want as high of a batch size as you can tolerate.
 - The larger you set `RESOLUTION`, the more VRAM is used, and the lower your batch size can be.
-- A larger batch size requires more training data in each bucket, since each one **must** contain a minimum of that many images.
+- A larger batch size requires more training data in each bucket, since each one **must** contain a minimum of that many images - a batch size of 8 means each bucket must have at least 8 images.
 - If you can't get a single iteration done with batch size of 1 and resolution of 128x128 on Adafactor or AdamW8Bit, your hardware just won't work.

 Which brings up the next point: **you should use as much high quality training data as you can acquire.**